Becky139/mutts-cuts/deployment.md

 ```
 Create 3 new top level directories for static, media and templates folders.
 In the main directory, type the following into the command line: (mkdir = make directory <name>)

 ![15](docs/readme/heroku_deployment/15-create-static-media-templates-directories.png "15")

 All changes that are committed and pushed from Gitpod IDE are stored on the Github repository and not the deployed Heroku side.
 Is is possisble to push changes seperately to each platorm but it is easier to link GitHub to Heroku and have the latter automatically update from changes pushed to the repository.
 To do so, in Heroku go to *Deploy*, select the *Connect to GitHub* button in the *Deployment Method* section.
 Then type the GitHub repository name and *Connect*.

 ![16](docs/readme/heroku_deployment/16-connect-github-to-heroku.png "16")

 In the *Manual deploy* section select the *Deploy Branch* button.

 ![17](docs/readme/heroku_deployment/17-connect-github-to-heroku-deploy-branch.png "17")

 Allow the deployed app to build then select *Open app* once complete.
 You should see the same success screen as with the local deployment success except this time is has a different url.

 ![18](docs/readme/heroku_deployment/18-heroku-deploy-success.png "18")

+These steps are current to the time of deployment and may change in the future.

 Return to [README.md](README.md)